newrelic/newrelic-databricks-integration/README.md

    workspace is [enabled for Unity Catalog](https://docs.databricks.com/en/data-governance/unity-catalog/get-started.html#step-1-confirm-that-your-workspace-is-enabled-for-unity-catalog), you should store the init script in a [Unity Catalog volume](https://docs.databricks.com/en/ingestion/file-upload/upload-to-volume.html).
 1. Navigate to the [`Compute`](https://docs.databricks.com/en/compute/clusters-manage.html#view-compute)
-   tab and select the desired all-purpose or job compute to open the compute details UI.
+   tab and select the desired all-purpose compute to open the compute details UI.
 1. Click the button labeled `Edit` to [edit the compute's configuration](https://docs.databricks.com/en/compute/clusters-manage.html#edit-a-compute).
 1. Follow the steps to [use the UI to configure a cluster-scoped init script](https://docs.databricks.com/en/init-scripts/cluster-scoped.html#configure-a-cluster-scoped-init-script-using-the-ui) and point to the location where you stored the init script in step 2 above.